zakaria-jouhari/Sanabil_Project/README.md

 ## Platform

-Differential-drive base: two driven front wheels and two rear casters, an aluminium-extrusion frame with 3D-printed joints and mounts.
+Differential-drive base: two driven front wheels and two rear casters on a **welded steel frame**, with 3D-printed brackets and mounts for the electronics.

 <table>
 <tr>